gMazic/reverse-proxy/README.md

 # reverse-proxy
-A reverse proxy with load balander in go
+A reverse proxy with load balancer in go